Paul Weiner Paul Weiner

 Mechanism

-A named source enters journalistic circulation through quotation, where attribution itself functions as a credential.
+Paul Weiner's name enters journalistic circulation through quotation where attribution itself functions as a credential.
 As statements appear across unrelated articles and subjects, the authority of the source becomes portable.
-Legibility is produced less by expertise than by the recurring format of citation, in which publication stabilizes speech as fact, opinion, or explanation.
+Legibility is produced less by expertise than by the recurring format of citation in which publication stabilizes speech as fact, opinion, or explanation.

 Circulation Log